 Les Rivages - a top-of-the-range campsite in Millau

 It is by the banks of the Dourbie river, in Millau, that the Les Rivages campsite nestles.
 Rated 4 star, this establishment occupies a wooded campsite of 7 hectares offering an exceptional panorama over the famous Viaduc de Millau (Millau Viaduct).
-A perfect starting point for excursions in the Aveyron département, this campsite has moved upmarket year after year, offering ever more facilities and services to its holidaymakers…
+A perfect starting point for excursions in Aveyron, this campsite has moved upmarket year after year, offering ever more facilities and services to its holidaymakers…

-A 4 star campsite in the Aveyron département
+A 4-star campsite in Aveyron

-At the confluence of the Tarn and Dourbie rivers, Millau is amongst the towns where the modern blends perfectly with authenticity.
+At the confluence of the Tarn and the Dourbie rivers, Millau is one of the towns where the modern blends perfectly with authenticity.
 Located at the heart of the Aveyron département and opposite the Viaduct, which has enabled Millau to win international renown, is the 4 star campsite Les Rivages.
 An establishment with the manifest will to each year move upmarket, to offer its holidaymakers the ultimate stay combining well being, rest, entertainment and discoveries.

 The grounds upon which this campsite is established extend over a surface area of nearly 7 hectares.
 With more than 600 trees covering the site, it goes without saying that nature is omnipresent here.
 The Dourbie river flows below the campsite, and holidaymakers who wish to can even enjoy a large natural pebble beach to have a swim in clear and crystalline water.
 Millau town centre is 15 minutes away on foot or by taking the cycle path.